 The season for gratitude and reflection is upon us.

-Thanksgiving week is when we remind our families and friends how much they mean to us and express our sincere appreciation for what we have been given in life.
+Thanksgiving week is when we remind our families and friends how much they mean to us and express our sincere appreciation for what positive things we have been given in life.

 While you are considering what you are thankful for, don’t forget nature.

-During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected thirteen things to be extremely grateful for while I was in the field.
-As you look and read through these, I want you to think about specific things in the natural world of which you are extremely grateful.
+During the nine days of the recent firearm deer hunting season here in Cornhusker State, I selected fourteen elements to be extremely grateful for while I was in the field.
+As you look and read through these, I want you to think about specific items or aspects in the natural world of which you are extremely grateful.

-- I am extremely grateful for Nebraska skies that always seem to be endless and spectacular.
+(1) I am extremely grateful for Nebraska views and skies that always seem to be endless and spectacular.

-3. I am extremely grateful for trees — large, old native bur oaks like this one (If only they could speak to us to convey what they have seen over the years).
+(3) I am extremely grateful for trees — large, old native bur oaks like this one.
+(I always say: If only they could speak and tell me what they have seen over the years).

-5. I am extremely grateful for nongame wildlife species such as this Dark-eyed Junco, all wildlife matters and all things are intertwined in nature.
+(5) I am extremely grateful for nongame wildlife species such as this dark-eyed junco, all wildlife matters and all things are connected in nature.

-11. I am extremely grateful for past generations who homesteaded lands that I am able to hunt today.
+(12) I am extremely grateful for past generations who homesteaded lands that I hunt today.

-13. I am extremely grateful for important plants like the common milkweeds that thrive on our land today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.
+(14) I am extremely grateful for important plants like the common milkweed that thrive on family farm today and provide superb pollinator habitat as well as critical habitat for the monarch butterfly.

 How about you, what are you extremely grateful for in nature?